 Personal data and privacy are important.
 We are committed to best practice in all areas of our business including helping protect your data and you as an individual.

-This privacy notice will be updated as legal obligations and best practice evolves.
-To stay up to date, please visit this page on a regular basis or as relevant to your needs.
+This privacy notice will be updated as needed.
+To stay up to date, please visit this page on a regular basis.

 How is personal data collected?

 Information is provided to us in a variety of forms, such as in person, over the phone, via email and on our website.

 Personal data is usually provided to us by one of two methods: 1) directly by you, and 2) from third parties.

 At times, legal and contractual obligations mean we are required to see original documents and retain copies for our own purposes e.g., passports and work visas.